Korea's soldier-golfers fight to stay out of bunkers

 In some ways, sport actually benefits from the military service requirement, he added.

-Like golden tickets to Willy Wonka's chocolate factory, the tantalising prospect of winning an exemption from military service can spur athletes to greater achievements at Olympic and Asian Games, said Lee.
+Like golden tickets to Willy Wonka's chocolate factory, the tantalizing prospect of winning an exemption from military service can spur athletes to greater achievements at Olympic and Asian Games, said Lee.

 While military service is seen as a rite of passage for most South Korean men, others go to great lengths to avoid it.